Last Updated on: by

 - The composition of the eluent is consistent when no analyte is present.
 While the presence of analyte changes the composition of the eluent.
 What detector does is to measure these differences.

-- This difference is monitored as a form of electronic signal.
+- This difference is monitored as a form of an electronic signal.
 There are different types of detectors available.

-- The change in eluent detected by a detector is in the form of electronic signal, and thus it is still not visible to our eyes.
+- The change in eluent detected by a detector is in the form of an electronic signal, and thus it is still not visible to our eyes.

 The eluent used for LC analysis may contain gases such as oxygen that are non-visible to our eyes.